Skip to main content

 As-used twin: The as-used twin maps a product’s geometry and behavior during operation.
 It features deviations resulting from operational wear and damage.

-Digital thread: The digital thread charts the data flow over a product’s entire lifecycle.
+Digital thread: The digital thread maps the data flow over a product’s entire lifecycle.

 Digital twin for future engine development